Updated: July 31, 2025

 If you opt for a private school, you must pay the required amount for the education.

-Private schools charge between €400 and €500 per month from primary to high school, which does not include the enrollment fee and book fees.
+Private and international schools charge between €400 and €500 per month from primary to high school, which does not include the enrollment fee and book fees.
 Portugal also has English-speaking international schools, where the fee is around €800-€1,800 per month (varies per school), in addition to the enrollment fees, books, uniforms, etc.

 Cost of living in Portugal vs USA